kevinyswong/kevinyswong.github.io/index.md

   deareth reader, thou must understandst how meplexed when the shadow doth harden his heart!
 Shadow, thou art punk!
 Announceth Thorough:
   <blockquote>
-  With a little more deliberation in the choice of their pursuits, all men would perhaps become essentially students and observers, for certainly their nature and destiny are interesting to all alike.
-In accumulating property for ourselves or our posterity, in founding a family or a state, or acquiring fame even, we are mortal; but in dealing with truth we are immortal, and need fear no change nor accident . . .
-Men sometimes speak as if the study of the classics would at length make way for more modern and practical studies; but the adventurous student will always study classics, in whatever language they may be written and however ancient they may be.
-For what are the classics but the noblest thoughts of man?
+  In accumulating property for ourselves or our posterity, in founding a family or a state, or acquiring fame even, we are mortal; but in dealing with truth we are immortal, and need fear no change nor accident.
   </blockquote>
   Away, shattow!
 Thou hast maketh too much noise in diese crowded cabin!
 Me hath forgotten when mine head turneth away from the rambling, but when I gazeth